mkner/robo-time/docs/timing.rst

 .. function:: delay(delay_time)

-    Initiates a delay for the specified amount of time in milliseconds It is an equivilent to the arduino delay function.
+    Initiates a delay for the specified amount of time in milliseconds It is an equivalent to the **arduino** delay function.
     The underlying timing mechanism uses the most accurate, valid monotonic time available.
-This delay function can be used safely inside a process thread
+This delay function can be used safely inside a process thread.

   :param delay_time: amount of time to delay (milliseconds)